FidelVe/xcall-dapp/README.md

 This app can run test communicating with xcall between ICON<->BSC and ICON<->ETH on testnet.
 The following is necessary to succesfully run the app.

 * Place a keystore file of an ICON wallet in the `wallet` folder at root and name the file `keystore.json`.
-* Place a env file at root (`/.env`) and add 2 params, one named `PK1` (this is the private key of an evm compatible wallet that is going to be used for both BSC and ETH networks) and the other named `PW2` (this is the password for the keystore file wallet for the ICON Chain).
+* Place a env file at root (`/.env`) and add 2 params, one named `PK1` this is the private key of an evm compatible wallet that is going to be used for both BSC and ETH networks, and the other named `PW2` this is the password for the keystore file wallet for the ICON Chain.
+Make sure you have enough native token balance on the wallets to pay the transaction fees.

 Two commands are present on the `package.json` file for running the dapp either on ICON<->BSC or ICON<->ETH:
 * `npm run start-bsc`